chef/chef-web-docs/chef_master/source/resource_chef_group.rst

 * ``chef_group`` tells the chef-client to use the ``Chef::Provider::ChefGroup`` provider during the chef-client run
 * ``name`` is the name of the resource block
 * ``attribute`` is zero (or more) of the properties that are available for this resource
-* ``action`` identifies which steps the chef-client will take to bring the node into the desired state
+* ``action`` identifies which steps the Chef Infra Client will take to bring the node into the desired state

 Actions
 =====================================================